Re-GameDev/Codename-Chaos/README.md

 9. It will ask you for a github username and password.
 Enter your email for username and the authentication token (the one we generated in step 3) for password.
 (The password might not show anything as you are typing for security reasons but you are actually typing and whatever you type before hitting enter will be recorded/used)
 10. If all goes well this should have created a folder called CodenameChaos in the folder you chose.
 Go ahead and open the folder in File Explorer and find the Unity project inside.

-# Posting a WebGL Build
+# Publishing a WebGL Build
 - Push a build targetting WebGL into the folder: `<root>/Build/`
 - Only one build can be hosted at a time, so delete the contents of the folder before copying in a new build.
 - The build is autohosted, but it takes a couple minutes to go live.